 Through our collaboration with Roche, the European Commission granted conditional marketing authorization for GAVRETO as a monotherapy for the treatment of adults with RET fusion-positive advanced NSCLC not previously treated with a RET inhibitor.
-Roche submitted a Type II variation MAA to the EMA for pralsetinib for RET-altered thyroid cancers in December 2021, as well as marketing applications for pralsetinib for RET-altered NSCLC and thyroid cancers across multiple global geographies in 2021.
-Marketing applications are planned for pralsetinib for RET-altered NSCLC and thyroid cancers across additional global geographies in 2022.
+In November 2022, Roche withdrew its type II variation MAA to the EMA for pralsetinib for RET-altered thyroid cancers in the second-line.
+Roche stated a change in strategy as the reason for the withdrawal, and that it was unrelated to product quality, efficacy or safety.

-Through our collaboration with CStone, China's NMPA approved GAVRETO for the treatment of RET fusion-positive NSCLC patients previously treated with platinum-based chemotherapy.
-In March 2022, China's National Medicinal Products Administration (NMPA) approved GAVRETO for the treatment of RET-mutant MTC and RET fusion-positive thyroid cancer.
-In February 2022, the Taiwan Food and Drug Administration (TFDA) accepted CStone's NDA for the treatment of patients with RET fusion-positive locally advanced or metastatic NSCLC, RET-mutant MTC, and RET fusion-positive TC.
+Through our collaboration with CStone, China's National Medicinal Products Administration (NMPA) approved GAVRETO for the treatment of patients with RET fusion-positive NSCLC patients previously treated with platinum-based chemotherapy.
+In March 2022, China's NMPA approved GAVRETO for the treatment of RET-mutant MTC and RET fusion-positive thyroid cancer.
 GAVRETO was approved in Hong Kong in July 2022 for the treatment of RET fusion-positive NSCLC.
+In January 2023, the Taiwan Food and Drug Administration (TFDA) approved GAVRETO for the treatment of patients with RET fusion-positive locally advanced or metastatic NSCLC, RET-mutant MTC and RET fusion-positive thyroid cancer.